Hihaheho/Desk/docs/blog/0002-algebraic-effects.md

 - "in Desk-lang"
 - "on your desk" (easy tutorial)

-The Desk-lang uses an `effect` to represent side effects.
-Without `effect`, no side effects can be expressed.
+## TL;DR

+- Effects can represent exceptions, monads, async/await, coroutines.
+- Desk-lang is a true pure functional language because every side effect is always tracked by the type system.
+- An effect has an input and an output.
+- Desk-lang distinguishes effects by input/output type.
+- A handler handles an effect.
+- An effect is like an interface, so it's handler-agnostic.
+- An effect has a continuation, so a handler can resume it.
+- In Desk-lang, `perform` and `continue` are symmetric ("resuming a continuation" is also "performing an effect").
+- In Desk-lang, a continuation is so-called multi-shot continuation (useful for non-deterministic computations, etc.).
-Also, since the Desk-lang alone cannot express side effects, the `effect` is treated like a system call and used to communicate with external resources.
+- In Desk-lang, effects can be treated like a system call and used to communicate with external resources.

-The `effect` is inferred by the type system, and you can tell what side effects an expression has just by looking at its type.
+- In Desk-lang, higher-order functions can be typed with effects.

 ## What are algebraic effects and handlers?